What is the AMDS Program?

 You will need to contact an AMDS Service Provider to discuss employment opportunities, and submit a completed application form to your chosen service.
 You can download the application form below.

 Service Providers are responsible for assessing your application against the program requirements, and applying to us for your placement.
-We will make the final decision on your eligibility to participate, and will advise your service provider of the outcome.
+We will make the final decision on your eligibility to participate, and advise your service provider of the outcome.

 If you need assistance with identifying Service Providers in your area, please contact us.